TrueFiEng/useDApp/docs/source/guide.rst

 Executing contract function
 ===========================

-When you want to execute a writable function of a contract on a blockchain, you can use a :ref:`useContractFunction-label` hook, it works similarly to :ref:`useSendTransaction`.
+To send a transaction that executes a function of a contract on a blockchain, you can use a :ref:`useContractFunction-label` hook, it works similarly to :ref:`useSendTransaction`.
 It returns a ``send`` function that we can use to call a contract function and ``state`` object.

 To use ``useContractFunction`` we need to supply it with a Contract of type `Contract <https://docs.ethers.io/v5/api/contract/contract/>`_.
-And string ``functionName``.
+And a string ``functionName``.

-``send`` function maps 1 to 1 with functions of a contract and also accepts one additional argument of type `TransactionOverrides <https://docs.ethers.io/v5/api/contract/contract/#contract-functionsSend>`_
+``send`` function maps arguments 1 to 1 with functions of a contract and also accepts one additional argument of type `TransactionOverrides <https://docs.ethers.io/v5/api/contract/contract/#contract-functionsSend>`_

 **Example**

-Start by declaring a contract variable with address of contract you want to call and Abi interface of a contract.
+Start by declaring a contract variable with address of contract you want to call and ABI interface of a contract.

 .. code-block:: javascript